nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ---

-### **Use Case 7: Filter Data by Patients**
+### **Use Case 7: Find Data by Patients**

 - **System**: CareLink
-- **Use Case**: UC07 - Filter Data by Patients
+- **Use Case**: UC07 - Find Data by Patients
 - **Actor**: Geriatrician (Fred)

 #### Preconditions
 - Fred is logged into CareLink.

 #### Guarantees
-- Data is successfully filtered by the specified patient(s) and displayed.
+- Data is successfully found by the specified patient(s) and displayed.

 #### Main Success Scenario (MSS)
-1. Fred enters the command to filter patient data by specific patients.
+1. Fred enters the command to `find` patient data by specific patients.
 2. CareLink prompts Fred to input patient identifiers.
 3. Fred enters the patient identifiers.
-4. CareLink filters the patient data based on the specified patient identifiers.
+4. CareLink finds the patient data based on the specified patient identifiers.
-5. CareLink displays the filtered data to Fred.
+5. CareLink displays the found data to Fred.
 6. Use case ends.

 #### Extensions